Guilleminea

 Guilleminea is a small genus of plants in the family Amaranthaceae.
 They are sometimes known as matweeds.
 These are prostrate, mat-forming perennial herbs growing from taproots.
-The best known species is perhaps Guilleminea densa, the small matweed, which is present on most continents and is often a weed.
-The other species are native to the Americas.
+The genus includes seven species native to the Americas, ranging from Arkansas, Colorado, and California to northern Argentina.
+The best known species is perhaps Guilleminea densa, the small matweed, which has been introduced to parts of Africa, Australia, and the eastern United States where it is a weed.

 The genus was named after the French botanist Jean Baptiste Antoine Guillemin.